sogeuni/sogeuni.github.io/content/abs/advanced-topics/here-documents.md

 Choose a _limit string_ sufficiently unusual that it will not occur anywhere in the command list and confuse matters.

-Note that _here documents_ may sometimes be used to good effect with non-interactive utilities and commands, such as, for example, [[../commands/system-and-administrative-commands#^WALLREF|wall]].
+Note that _here documents_ may sometimes be used to good effect with non-interactive utilities and commands, such as, for example, [[system-and-administrative-commands#^WALLREF|wall]].

 ###### Example 19-1. *broadcast*: Sends message to everyone logged in